stevep99/youtube-channel-viewer/readme.md

 Test project.

-Shows a list of youtube videos.
+Shows a simple list of youtube videos.
 Clicking on an item shows video details.

+Implemented twice, once using RxJava and once using coroutines, for the purposes of comparison.